Table of Contents

 In endoscopy, particularly the so-called “Z-line” is assessed.
 This line presents itself at the gastroesophageal junction, where the squamous epithelium of the esophagus passes into the columnar epithelium of the stomach.
-Physiologically, the Z line should therefore be located in the oesophageus hiatus, so exactly where the esophagus passes through the diaphragm.
+Physiologically, the Z-line should therefore be located in the esophageus hiatus, so exactly where the esophagus passes through the diaphragm.

 In a sliding hernia a cranial shift of the Z-line, above the diaphragm occurs as a result of the relocation of the cardia intrathoracically.
-If the diaphragmatic oesophageal passage is less than 3 cm distally to the Z-line it is known as a small hernia.
-If it is more than a 3 cm passage from the esophageal hiatus to the Z-line, it is considered a large hernia.
+If the diaphragmatic esophageal passage is less than 3 cm distally to the Z-line, it is known as a small hernia.
+If there is more than a 3 cm passage from the esophageal hiatus to the Z-line, it is considered a large hernia.
 Since there will be no reduction of the gastroesophageal junction in the paraesophageal hernia, endoscopically no firm diagnosis on the basis of the Z-line can be made!

 Barium swallow X-ray

 The patient is placed in a head-down position and asked to activate the abdominal prelum.
 This can provoke a herniation.
 Constrictions and bottlenecks can be displayed optimally, as well as an intrathoracic shift of the cardia.

 Symptomatic or surgical treatment of the hiatal hernia

 Axial hernias are treated symptomatically with proton pump inhibitors, if an existing reflux disease is present.
 Surgical treatment is indicated only in cases of therapy resistance.